lzy3691101/final_project/final_project_datasets.md

 - How many different cart sizes there appear to be among buyers, and what meaningful differences exist in those basket of goods?
 - How does order affect when a user adds something to cart?

-> Note: this dataset is quite large, and taking a random 10% sample by state (with justification) is .
+> Note: this dataset is quite large, and taking a random 10% sample by state (with justification) is acceptable.

+---

-#### Option 4:
+### Option 4: Loan Data

 From Kaggle: